hosseinseilani/predator-os/README.md

 # Specifications:
 		OS Type: Linux
-		Based on: ubuntu Mini 20.04 LTS
+		Based on: Debian stable
-		Kernel: 5.10 LTS
+		Kernel: 6.1 and 6.6 LTS
 		Origin: Emperor-os.ir  Team (Iran)
-		Architecture: armhf, i686, PowerPC, ppc64el, s390x, x86_64
+		Architecture: x86_64
-		Default Desktop: Xfce
+		Default Desktop: Plasma
-		Other Desktop: coming soon : KDE plasma, mate
+		Other Desktop: coming soon : Gnome, xfce, mate
 		Category: penetration testing, security, privacy, Forensics, Live Medium, hardened, anonymized Predator Linux requires:
-		A minimum of 50 GB hard disk space for installation.
+		A minimum of 20 GB hard disk space for installation.
 		A minimum of 2GB RAM for i386 and AMD64 architectures.
 		A bootable CD-DVD drive or a USB stick.
 		A minimum of an Intel Core i3 or an AMD E1 processor for good performance.
 		The recommended hardware specification for a smooth experience is:
-		50 GB of hard disk space, SSD preferred
+		20 GB of hard disk space, SSD preferred
 		At least 2048 MB of RAM

 <img src="https://github.com/hosseinseilani/predator-os/blob/main/DefensiveMode.jpg">

 #Polymorphic Security Platform:
- The Predator-OS has 6 different modes and operates at the following modes for easy and faster access to all tools, and also it is possible to change Linux Predator to: defensive, offensive, privacy, hardened, secured, settings, and pen-testing modes quickly.
+ The Predator-OS has 9 different modes and operates at the following modes for easy and faster access to all tools, and also it is possible to change Linux Predator to: defensive, offensive, privacy, hardened, secured, settings, and pen-testing modes quickly.

 <img src="https://github.com/hosseinseilani/predator-os/blob/main/AllModes.jpg">